richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 standardized text in IETF Documents.
 The text and instructions are posted from time to time at the
 [Trust Legal Provisions](https://trustee.ietf.org/documents/trust-legal-provisions/)

-Non-IETF documents
-: Internet-Drafts that are submitted to the RFC Editor independently of the IETF Standards Process.
-(See {{sec4}}.)

 RFC
 : The publication series used by the IETF among others.
 RFCs are published